Obstruction of justice: What it is and why Trump should care

 While it's never been tested in court, many legal scholars, including Bloch, argue that the president is constitutionally protected from criminal prosecution as long as they occupy the White House.
 The prevailing opinion was expressed in a 1973 memo by President Richard Nixon's Solicitor General, Robert Bork, who argued that then-Vice President Spiro Agnew could face charges stemming from his time as governor of Maryland, but that a president could only be charged after leaving office.

 Instead, the job of prosecuting a president would likely be left to Congress.
-If one or more investigations into Trump's conduct turned up strong evidence of wrongdoing, the House could vote to impeach the president.
+If investigations into Trump's conduct turned up strong evidence of wrongdoing, the House could vote to impeach.
 The Senate would then try the president and, if two-thirds of members agreed, remove him from office.

 But Congress is not a normal jury and the process could turn on political considerations as well as legal ones.